 Venom: How Dangerous Are Green Mambas?

 These snakes are beautiful but highly venomous, and should not be handled except by experienced herpetologists.
-They rarely bite, but possess a type of quick-acting venom.
-So, if you are bit by the venomous green mamba, then you would likely begin seeing its effects as soon as 15 minutes following being bitten.
+They rarely bite but possess a type of quick-acting venom.
+So, if you are bitten by the venomous green mamba, then you would likely begin seeing its effects as soon as 15 minutes following being bitten.
 Bites with severe envenomation can cause death in as little as 30 minutes to a few hours.
 The good news is that antivenom is effective, and can often reverse symptoms quickly.

-Symptoms of a green mamba bite
+Symptoms of a Green Mamba Bite

 This snake’s venom can be deadly very quickly.
 Symptoms include: